Osmosis treatment in 5 steps [manual]

 Step 5.
 Apply epoxy coating

-After the epoxy is fully cured, remove the tear-off fabric and sand the overlaps with 80 grit.
-Prick open any blisters and seal them with epoxy putty.
+After the epoxy is fully cured, remove the tear-off fabric and sand the overlaps with 80 grit sandpaper.
+Prick open any blisters and seal them with epoxy filler.

 Frequently asked questions